Shanghai Jiao Tong University

 Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
 Contact the Education Abroad Office for more details.

 SJTU offers on-campus housing on the Minhang and Xuhui campuses, but not on the Fahua campus (where courses at the Antai College of Economics and Management are held).
 Students may live on-campus and commute to Fahua, or may choose to live off-campus.
 SJTU recommends that students live on the Xuhui campus, as it is closer to Fahua.
 SJTU offers limited off-campus housing assistance.
-Housing on the Xihui campus ranges from 4250-11900 RMB per semester, plus utilities.
+Housing on-campus averages 2,500 RMB per month, plus utilities.

 SJTU works on the Chinese university calendar.
 Classes begin in September and end in January for the fall semester.
 In the spring, classes begin in February and end in late June (the exact dates vary each year based on Chinese New Year).
 UofSC IB students will attend SJTU during the spring semester.